AmeliaTYR/certificate-data-scraper/docs/README.md

 # Excel Certificate Scraper User Guide

-Extract data from all your downloaded pdf certificates and condense them into a easy to process and use excel sheet!
+Extract data from all your downloaded pdf certificates and condense them into an easy-to-process and use excel sheet!

 Further tools to add your certificate data to your personal website coming soon!